-The British Columbia Securities Commission issued reasons on Thurdsay, April 8, 2010 for its recent decision not to enter the fray of a takeover battle for Yukon-based Crew Gold Corporation.
+The BC Securities Commission issued reasons on Thurdsay, April 8, 2010 for its recent decision not to enter the fray of a takeover battle for Yukon-based Crew Gold Corporation.

-In the midst of a take-over battle between Russian-based Severstal Gold NV and Grand Cayman-based Endeavour Financial Corporation, Severstal asked the BC Securities Commission to compel TSX-listed Endeavour to comply with Canadian take-over bid requirements (Instrument MI-62-104 – Take-over Bids and Issuer Bids).
+In the midst of a take-over battle between Russian-based Severstal Gold NV and Grand Cayman-based Endeavour Financial Corporation, Severstal asked the British Columbia Securities Commission to compel TSX-listed Endeavour to comply with Canadian take-over bid requirements (Instrument MI-62-104 – Take-over Bids and Issuer Bids).

 Pending that determination Severstal applied to the Executive Director to issue temporary order under section 161(2) of the Securities Act prohibiting Endeavour from trading Crew securities until a hearing was held to consider the issues raised by Severstal in its application.
 The application was investigated quickly and 9 days later, the Executive Director issued a reply declining to intervene.